-The easiest way to ensure that you don’t spend your emergency fund money is to take it out of your checking account immediately after you receive your paycheck.
+The easiest way to ensure that you don’t spend money intended for your emergency is to take it out of your checking account immediately after you receive your paycheck.
 Do it first, not last!

 Already have your paychecks direct deposited?
-Work with your HR to send a small amount of your paycheck directly into your savings account while the rest continues to go into your checking.
-If you cannot do that, many banks allow you to set up an automatic transfer between your checking and savings accounts which you can use to ensure the money earmarked for your emergency fund is always set aside.
+Work with your HR to send a small amount of each paycheck ($25 or $50) directly into your savings account.
+If you cannot do that, many banks allow you to set up an automatic transfer between your checking and savings accounts.
+You can transfer the money earmarked for your emergency fund right away.